lh3/pangene/README.md

 cases during graph construction.
 Please create an issue if you see bugs or questionable subgraphs.

-## Usage
+## <a name="usage"></a>Usage

 The direct input of pangene consists of a list of protein-to-genome alignment.
 To generate these alignments, you need to align the same set of proteins to multiple genomes.
 How to choose the protein set can be tricky.

-### Preparing the protein set
+### <a name="prep-aa"></a>Preparing a protein set

 For constructing a human pangene graph, the simplest choice is to use annotated genes on GRCh38.
 It is highly recommended to name a protein sequence like `RGPD6:ENSP00000512633.1` where `RGPD6` is the gene name and `ENSP00000512633.1` is the protein identifier.
 Different isoforms of the same gene can be present in the protein set.
+Pangene is designed to work with them.
 In the output GFA, nodes are named after genes.
 You would want to use human-readable gene names for visualization later.

 Due to structural variations, some individuals may have genes distinct from the gene annotations on the reference genome.
 In principle, it is preferred to